yuanbei/Nars-Wiki/Variable-Usage.md

 ### Introduction
-The variable terms of NAL sometimes create confusion.
-This article is an explanation about when to use which variable type, also some intuitive examples are given.
+The variable terms has been introduced in NAL 6 and they often create confusion.
+This page provides an explanation about various ways to use different variable types.

 ***
 ### Independent Variables